Nikon D70 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the D70 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D70 was succeeded by the Nikon D70s.
+Both the D70 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The D70 was replaced by the Nikon D70s, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D70 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.